vdaburon/CreateHtmlForFilesInDirectory/README.md

 java -Dimage_width=900 -Dadd_toc=true -jar create-html-for-files-in-directory-&lt;version&gt;-jar-with-dependencies.jar jmeter/results index.html
 </pre>

+Remark : <br/>
+The result page could be in the parent directory like : ../index.html

 ## Link to others projects
 Usually this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)<br>
 and this plugin [csv-report-to-html](https://github.com/vdaburon/JMReportCsvToHtml)